DanielMSussman/motleyLatex.nvim/README.md

  # motleyLatex

-A Neovim that translates code in a buffer to a LaTeX `tcolorbox` environment, preserving preserving syntax highlighting from Neovim (using Tree-sitter) and your current color scheme
+A Neovim plugin that translates code in a buffer to a LaTeX `tcolorbox` environment, preserving preserving syntax highlighting from Neovim (using Tree-sitter) and your current color scheme

 https://github.com/user-attachments/assets/b0da6e8b-ad13-449b-8c50-c020b3ed6452